Alico (ALCO) Set to Announce Earnings on Tuesday

-Alico (NASDAQ:ALCO – Get Rating) will be issuing its quarterly earnings data on Tuesday, December 6th.
+Alico (NASDAQ:ALCO – Get Rating) is scheduled to announce its earnings results on Tuesday, December 6th.
+Individual that wish to listen to the company’s earnings conference call can do so using this link.

 Alico Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Friday, October 14th.
-Stockholders of record on Friday, September 30th were issued a $0.50 dividend.
-The ex-dividend date was Thursday, September 29th.
-This represents a $2.00 annualized dividend and a dividend yield of 6.62%.
-Alico’s dividend payout ratio is currently 46.40%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, October 14th.
+Shareholders of record on Friday, September 30th were given a $0.50 dividend.
+This represents a $2.00 dividend on an annualized basis and a yield of 6.62%.
+The ex-dividend date of this dividend was Thursday, September 29th.
+Alico’s payout ratio is 46.40%.

-In related news, Director Katherine English sold 1,100 shares of the firm’s stock in a transaction that occurred on Thursday, October 13th.
-The stock was sold at an average price of $29.52, for a total value of $32,472.00.
-Following the completion of the transaction, the director now directly owns 5,100 shares of the company’s stock, valued at approximately $150,552.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-7.90% of the stock is currently owned by company insiders.
+In other news, Director Katherine English sold 1,100 shares of the business’s stock in a transaction dated Thursday, October 13th.
+The stock was sold at an average price of $29.52, for a total transaction of $32,472.00.
+Following the completion of the transaction, the director now owns 5,100 shares of the company’s stock, valued at $150,552.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Corporate insiders own 7.90% of the company’s stock.

 Alico Company Profile